bnodnarb/AIRMF/_posts/map/01-03-01-system-benefits.md

 title: MAP 3.1
 categories:
   - MAP-3
-description: Benefits of intended system behavior are examined and documented.
+description: Benefits of intended system functionality and performance are examined and documented.
 type: Map
 order_number: 1
 ---